wjoe2046/unit-12-testing/README.md

 - Learn to identify when a function is testable or not, and how to make testable functions

 ### Testing Framework
-The testing framework used in your previous units is called Mocha.
-It's a hugely powerful framework, and easily one of the most widely used in the JS ecosystem.
+The testing framework used in most of your previous units is called Mocha.
+It's an excellent, lightweight framework, and easily one of the most widely used in the JS ecosystem.
 But in this testing unit, we'll be using a different framework called [Jest](https://jestjs.io/).
 If you know one, working with the other is an easy transition.
-We'll be using Jest as it's a faster-growing library, has a built-in assertion library (`expect`), and much more readable console output.
+We'll be using Jest as it's a faster-growing framework, has a built-in assertion library (`expect`), and much more readable console output.

 With Jest, we run our tests using either the command-line tool (`npm install -g jest` and then simply `jest`), or by running it via a script (in this project, `npm test`).
 Jest adds some global functions and environment variables to the JavaScript environment which help with control flow and readability when defining tests, such as `beforeAll`, `afterAll`, `describe`, `it`, `beforeEach`, `afterEach`, and its assertion library `expect`.
 It outputs the results of the test to the terminal with a summary of test passes, failures, and skips.